 When transcripts are initially received, from currently-enrolled students, they are reviewed to determine the number of units that will be accepted and applied toward degree & certificate goals, and will also be incorporated into the overall Grade Point Average.

-A course-by-course evaluation to award course equivalencies, and to determine the fulfillment of degree and/or certificate requirements, must be initiated by the Counseling Office.
-See How To Request a Transcript Evaluation? for more information.
+A course-by-course evaluation to award course equivalencies, and to determine the fulfillment of degree and/or certificate requirements, may be initiated by contacting Admissions & Records.

 |Office:||Admissions and Records